buggedbit/compost/SchoolBag/README.md

 # SchoolBag

 ## description
-- A web app for creating, editing and sharing notes
+- A web app for creating, editing and sharing notes.
-- Features implemented
+- Features implemented.
-1. Book and page model
+    1. Book and page model.
-1. CLI
+    1. CLI.

 Tired of keeping track of books ?
 Well, I am !